filips123/PWAsForFirefox/docs/docs/user-guide/console.md

 This will launch the Firefox browser runtime and open the web app.

 To launch a web app with a custom start URL, use the `--url` argument.
+When the tabs mode is enabled, you may specify this argument multiple times to launch URLs as multiple tabs.
 To launch a web app with a protocol handler (on supported web apps), use the `--protocol` argument.